dtwozero/vivaleak/README.md

 /home/username/.config/vivaldi/Default/Storage/ext/mpognobbkildjkofajifpdfhcoklimli/def/Cache

 This directory holds a huge list of data files that store information on every website visited since the browser has been installed and first used.
-This data also cannot be deleted unless you manually go into the directory and remvoe the files.
+This data also cannot be deleted unless you manually go into the directory and remove the files.

 ## Easy Example: